I've recently completed my Ph.D. at John A. Paulson School of Engineering and Applied Sciences, Harvard University. Please visit my new homepage here.

-I am currently a Ph.D. student at John A. Paulson School of Engineering and Applied Sciences, Harvard University, where I am a member of the EconCS group.
-I am very fortunate to be advised by Professor Yiling Chen.
+During my graduate study at Harvard, I was a member of the EconCS group.
+I was very fortunate to be advised by Professor Yiling Chen.
 Before Harvard, I got my bachelor degree in Computer Software from Tsinghua University, Beijing, China.
-I also visited City University of Hong Kong as an exchange student in my junior year.
+I also visited City University of Hong Kong as an exchange student in my junior year. .

 Curriculum Vitae (updated November 2016)